-The SF2-DMPM-DB MSS I2C SCL and SDA signals have 1K Ohms pull-up resistors and have an operating voltage of 3.3 V. For more detailed board specifications, refer to the SmartFusion2 Development Kit, SF2-DMPM-DB, and Devantech/Robot Electronics USB-ISS documentation.
+The SF2-DMPM-DB MSS IC SCL and SDA signals have 1K Ohm pull-up resistors and have an operating voltage of 3.3 V. For more detailed board specifications, consult the SmartFusion2 Development Kit, SF2-DMPM-DB and Devantech/Robot Electronics USB-ISS documentation.